|

 Marines continued to fight, as platoons were

+reduced to squads.
 The tents used for sick bay

 were not nearly large enough to hold the